 Singapore’s Rex International has described the previous year in its round-up as transformational, revealing that its primary goal for the future will be to increase production and reserves in Oman, Norway and Malaysia in a bid to pursue further growth opportunities.

-Rex disclosed the firm’s growth progress during 2021 in its round-up on Thursday, explaining that the company increased production in Oman leading to positive cash flow amid rising oil prices and completed the acquisition of a producing field in Norway on – what the company deems as – attractive terms, while the Malaysian oil fields have the potential to be converted to production in the short term.
+Rex disclosed the firm’s growth progress during 2021 in its round-up on Thursday, explaining that the company increased production in Oman leading to positive cash flow amid rising oil prices and completed the acquisition of a producing field in Norway on – what the company deemed as – attractive terms.
+The Malaysian oil fields have the potential to be converted to production in the short term.

 Dan Broström, Executive Chairman of Rex, said, “Rex’s goals are to increase production and reserves in the Company’s three operation areas: Oman, Norway and Malaysia.
 With Brent oil price presently above US$80 per barrel, we consider this our first priority.”

-In addition, the firm submitted a proposal in December 2021 to transfer the company’s listing from the Catalist Board to the Mainboard of the Singapore Exchange Securities Trading and Broström added that the firm expects “to reach out to a larger investor base to maximise the group’s growth potential going forward.”
+In addition, the firm submitted a proposal in December 2021 to transfer the company’s listing from the Catalist Board to the Mainboard of the Singapore Exchange Securities Trading.
+Broström says that the firm expects “to reach out to a larger investor base to maximise the group’s growth potential going forward.”

 Oman’s production boosted amid higher oil prices

 Rex confirmed that production in 2021 had increased with the addition of two production wells to the existing Yumna 1.
 The Yumna 2 well started production on 23 January 2021, while the Yumna 3 well started production on 18 February 2021.